 To configure and use a custom From email address:

-NOTE: You are currently not able to change the From email address by using the Agylia Administration portal.
+NOTE: You are not able to change the From email address by using the Agylia Administration portal.

 To view the From email address: